-Proceeds of the Bonds will be used to (i) purchase municipal Bonds from New Hampshire Governmental Units, (ii) deposit funds in the Reserve Fund, and (ii) pay certain costs of issuance with respect thereto.
+Proceeds of the Bonds will be used to (i) purchase municipal Bonds from a New Hampshire Governmental Unit and (ii) pay certain costs of issuance with respect thereto.

 Purchase of Municipal Bonds

 Those Governmental Units that have executed Loan Agreements and sold Municipal Bonds to the Bank, from time to time, and that have debt currently outstanding, are listed in Appendix B to this Official Statement.
 The Bank has received approving opinions from bond counsel to each Governmental Unit with respect to the Municipal Bonds to the effect that such Municipal Bonds are payable as to both principal and interest from ad valorem taxes that may be levied without limit as to rate or amount upon all the property within the territorial limits of each such Governmental Unit and taxable by it.